Conservation groups

 Mill Field logo

-Once agricultural land, this site is now managed for wildlife by the Mill Field Conservation Group.
+Once agricultural land, Mill Field is now managed for wildlife by the Conservation Group.
 Various species of flora and fauna can be found on the site, including Bee Orchids, Little Egret, and Roe Deer.
 With its many informal paths, the Mill Field Local Nature Reserve is a great place to watch wildlife throughout the year.

-All work parties start at 10am and finish at approximately 12pm.
+Work parties are held once a month on a Saturday or Sunday, starting at 10am and finishing at approximately 12pm.
 The meeting point is the play area in the Mill Field.
-Tools and instruction will be provided.
+Tools and instruction are provided.

 View the disabled access guide for Mill Field Nature Reserve.